ProximityShortcuts User Guide

 How It Works

-2. Calculation - Analyzes collected samples, selects appropriate percentile based on slider position, adds safety buffer, updates every 30 seconds
+2. Calculation - Analyzes the collected samples, selects an appropriate percentile based on the aggressiveness slider position, and adds a safety buffer.

 Aggressiveness Slider